Peripli/specification/api.md

 | updated_at | string | The time of the last update in ISO-8601 format. |
 | orphan | boolean | If `true` the Service Instance is an orphan and will eventually be removed by the Service Manager.
 If `false` the Service Instance is useable.
 This field MUST only be present, if the Service Instance has been created by the Service Manager. |

-\* Fields with an asterisk are REQUIRED.
+\* Fields with an asterisk are provided by default.
+The other fields MAY be requested by the `fields` query parameter.

 ### Listing Service Instances